 The poor little guy was so sick!
 I managed to get it only on me and him so I did a quick change and he promptly threw up again.
 This went on for about 1 hour and then he stopped throwing up and the diarrhoea started.
 I changed him 4 times in 15 minutes before I finally decided to just lay him on his change mat and let him sleep.
-He was so tired and the only way I could describe his state was that he was limp in my arms.
+He was so tired.

-If I’m being honest, I probably should have taken him to the hospital but for some reason, I felt that me holding him was enough.
 He fell asleep for about an hour and I breastfed him as soon as he woke up.
-He was completely back to his normal, happy, giggly self but I was traumatised!
+He was completely back to his normal, happy and giggly self.